CER-REC/importations-exportations_imports-exports/readme.md

 ## Building for deployment

-The deployment build of the imports exports visualization is intended for use with the NEB's hosting environment, and may not be of much interest to the public.
+The deployment build of the imports exports visualization is intended for use with the CER's hosting environment, and may not be of much interest to the public.
 In the project folder, run:

 - `npm run build`